ignacioaj/tfg-ignacioaj/README.md

 This project represents the bachelor thesis work to complete the Degree in Biomedical Engineering at Univerisity of Málaga.

 ## Context
-Dichentric chromosome counting is a technique widely used in biological dosimetry to quantify the genetic damage caused by exposure to radioactivity.
-Traditionally, this task has been performed manually by health professionals.
-However, the current interest is focused on achieving the automation of this process through Artificial Intelligence tools to achieve a reduction in time and an improvement in the quality of the results.
-This project aims to contribute to the state of the art of this study which, to date, there is still little research.
+Dicentric chromosome counting is a technique widely used in biological dosimetry to quantify the genetic damage caused by radiation exposure and to estimate the dose the subject has received.
+Currently, the technique is performed manually.
+However, interest has recently focused on automating this process using Artificial Intelligence tools to reduce analysis time and improve the quality of the results.
+This project aims to contribute to the state of the art of this task for which, to date, there is still little research.

-In this work, a detailed study will be carried out in which a convolutional neural network will be trained from a set of images on which different preprocessing techniques will be applied.
-The predictions produced by the model for each of the experiments will be analysed in order to determine which preprocessing technique provides the best predictions.
+In this work, a convolutional neural network has been trained from a set of images (labelled by hand) on which different preprocessing techniques were applied.
+This model has been trained for each of the experiments, which represents a detailed study of the problem that had never been carried out before.

 ## Project files